PaulSchaller/MySQLwithNode.js/README.md

 ______________________________________________________________________

-To run the program you will need the npm packages of fs (in node), twitter, spotify, and request.
-You can install twitter with the command line entry [npm install twitter].
-You can install request with the command line entry [npm install request].
-You can install spotify with the command line entry [npm install --save node-spotify-api].
+To run the program, the user will need the npm packages inquirer and mysql installed.
+The user starts the program on the Node.js command line with the entry *node bamazonCustomer.js* .

-I kept my twitter and spotify api keys private to my computer by not having them posted to github with special file management.
-To run this program, the user will need to supply their own api keys.